 Our society has shifted in terms of what we value in content, as well as the intimacy that social media affords us.
 While this can be a good thing — think Zoom in a pandemic, Facebook groups for advice — it can also present new dangers like OnlyFans.
 What is OnlyFans?
+What is OnlyFans used for?
 It’s a website with pornographic content that every parent needs to know about right now.

 What is OnlyFans?

 What is OnlyFans used for?
 If you’re on social media, you probably follow people you like.
 Maybe they’re funny or take great photos.
 They could be famous musicians, comedians, or models.
 Now, imagine instead of following them for free, you could sign up to pay them a monthly fee to view special posts and extra content — often sexual content.
 This is basically what OnlyFans does.

 “Fans” subscribe to the “creators” they want to follow, and “creators” make money by providing videos to them.
 As of March 2021, more than 120 million users and 1 million creators are active on the platform.
 A primary driving factor for creators is the fact that the company allows them to keep 80% of the money they make.
 There’s even an interactive tool that allows creators’ imaginations to run wild by estimating just how much they could earn by starting an account.
 Young people can be lured by the potential of six-figure salaries the more followers they have.

 Sexual Content on OnlyFans